 A big decision!

-There was no need scaring everyone about the possibility that I had a brain tumour or anything strange going on with my eyes.
+There was no need to scare everyone about the possibility that I had a brain tumor or anything strange going on with my eyes.

 What use would it serve?

 I decided to continue to enjoy good sleep and prepare well for the race.
 I chose not to upset myself by worrying about something I had zero control over.